-Somerset performs comparatively well on figures pertaining to its workforce, with higher levels of employment (80.4%) and lower levels of unemployment (2.8%) and economic inactivity (17.3%) than is typically found both regionally and nationally.
+Somerset performs comparatively well on figures pertaining to its workforce, with higher levels of employment (77.8%) and lower levels of unemployment (3.1%) and economic inactivity (19.8%) than is typically found nationally.

-Unemployment is significantly higher for females than males in Somerset, whereas at the national level the unemployment rate is broadly similar for both sexes.
-Meanwhile, economic inactivity is only slightly higher for females than males in Somerset despite a much greater disparity at the national level.
+Unemployment is lower for females than males in Somerset recently where historically unemployment was significantly higher for females, whereas at the national level the unemployment rate is broadly similar for both sexes.
+Meanwhile, economic inactivity is only higher for females than males in Somerset a similar pattern nationally.

-At £27,503, median annual full-time earnings in Somerset are lower than they are both regionally and nationally, and if we include part-time work, of which there is a greater prevalence in Somerset, then the disparity is greater yet.
-There is also a significant difference between earnings for males and females in Somerset, especially for full-time work, and to an even greater extent than is the case regionally and nationally.
+At £25,303, median annual full-time earnings in Somerset are lower than they are both regionally and nationally, and if we include part-time work, of which there is a greater prevalence in Somerset, then the disparity is greater yet.
+There is also a significant difference between earnings for males and females in Somerset, especially for full-time work, similar to regionally and nationally.

 The majority of young people succeed in education and make a positive transition to adult life and the world of work, but a small proportion do not and become NEET (not in education, employment or training).
-In Somerset roughly 8.8% of 16-18 year olds are thought to be NEET.
+In Somerset roughly 9.02% of 16–18-year-olds are thought to be NEET.